simon619/A-Multithreaded-TCP-Chat-Room-with-Group_Message-Direct_Message-Kick-and-Ban-User-Features/README.md

 - Your Must Have To Turn on 2-Step Verification On Your Gmail Account.
 (Log in -> Google Account -> Security -> Signing in to Google => 2-step Verification)
 - Then Go To App Passwords.
 (Log in -> Google Account -> Security -> Signing in to Google => App passwords)
 - Go To Select App (Pick 'other (customer name)') Then Type 'server = smtplib.SMTP_SSL('smtp.gmail.com', 465)'.
+- Use The Generated Password As Your Gmail Password

 This Worked for me.